Criminal Justice Sciences

 Criminal justice majors get priority registration and blocks are placed on courses for the first parts of fall and spring registration.
 This helps ensure majors make timely progress towards their degree.

 Criminal justice courses for minors are often full during the fall and spring semesters.
 If you are interested in earning a criminal justice minor, we recommend taking courses in the summer or a community college.

 Applications for the minor are considered after courses are completed.
-Contact Tracy Warner after you complete all requirements for the minor.
+Contact Tracy Hanson after you complete all requirements for the minor.

 Applications for the criminal justice minor are always accepted.
 Getting the courses you need may be challenging during the fall and spring semesters.
 Please email Tracy Hanson to apply for the minor when you are registered for the final minor course(s).